-Shopping in real life is not dead, but pressure from e-commerce does mean that retailers need to be smarter than ever at identifying store locations with the highest profit potential.
+Shopping in person is not dead, but pressure from e-commerce does mean that retailers need to be better than ever at identifying store locations with the highest profit potential.
 Rather than using hunch-driven methods for choosing site locations, retailers need an accurate and data-driven process for retail site selection analysis so they can make educated decisions.
 To do this, they are turning to location intelligence and foot traffic analysis.
 This technology helps retailers: